JackOfFates/SocketJack/README.md

 ---

-## WPFController — Live Control Sharing
+## WPF Network Controller -- Live Control Sharing

-The `SocketJack.WPFController` library lets you share any WPF `FrameworkElement` over a `TcpClient` connection.
+The `SocketJack.WPF` library lets you share any WPF `FrameworkElement` over a `TcpClient` connection.
 The sharer captures JPEG frames of the element at a configurable frame rate and streams them to a remote peer.
 The viewer displays those frames in a WPF `Image` control and automatically forwards mouse input back, so the remote user can interact with the shared element as if it were local.

 ### Sharing an Element